 Sit straight.
 Bend one leg.
 Hold your knee with interlocked fingers.
 Exhale and pull your knee to your chest.
 Hold on this position for 20 seconds.
 Release the knee while inhaling.
 Repeat with another leg.

-Benefits: This helps to strengthen abdomen muscles.
+Benefits: This helps to strengthen the abdomen muscles.
 It also helps to prevent troubles like gas and indigestion that often happen due to sitting long hours.

 Keep your feet on the ground.
 Press your thigh bones to the chair. while inhaling, raise your right leg.
 Now cross it to your left.
-While you do this, keep your right hand in straight position on the chair.
+While you do this, keep your right hand in a straight position on the chair.
 With your left hand, hold your right knee.
 While inhaling, take your knee up and while exhaling take it down.
 Repeat with the left leg.
 Please breathe slowly while you twist your torso.

 Benefits: This helps to increase flexibility.

 International Yoga Day 2018 sends a reminder to all those who have not yet introduced yoga in their lives.
 Yoga is not like a gym that you set a particular time for exercising and then forget about them.
 Yoga is a way of life.
 You breathe and live it every second.